pancsta/asyncmachine-go/pkg/machine/README.md

 > [!NOTE]
 > **Asyncmachine-go** is an AOP Actor Model library for distributed workflows, built on top of a lightweight state
-> machine (nondeterministic, multi-state, clock-based, relational, optionally-accepting, and non-blocking).
-It has
-> atomic transitions, RPC, logging, TUI debugger, metrics, tracing, and soon diagrams.
+> machine.
+It has atomic transitions, RPC, logging, TUI debugger, metrics, tracing, and soon diagrams.

-**/pkg/machine** is a minimal implementation of [AsyncMachine](https://github.com/TobiaszCudnik/asyncmachine) (2012-2019; [video](http://tobiaszcudnik.github.io/asyncmachine-inspector/sample.mp4)) in Golang using channels and context.
-It can transform blocking APIs into fully-controllable, clock-based state machines with ease.
+**/pkg/machine** is a nondeterministic, multi-state, clock-based, relational, optionally-accepting, and non-blocking state machine.
+It can orchestrate blocking APIs into fully-controllable async state machines with ease.
+Write ops are [state mutations](/docs/manual.md#mutations) and read ops are [state checking](/docs/manual.md#active-states).

 ## Features